-For journalists and for the average viewer of news broadcasts, Me Too was an effort to expose influential figures who used their power to hide their sexual violence and silence their victims (and as it will turn out, even to silence law enforcement officials and journalists investigating their acts).
 The people on whom these women wrote “me too” were mostly from the entertainment industry, and so in its first few months Me Too was to most people, “sexual intrigues of celebrities.”
-At the same time, in the feminism that I will call here “classical feminism,” and among those who believe in humanism, including myself, there was hope that this spontaneous reaction that started around celebrities, would also reach anonymous violent people, like a manager of a hotel dining room, a head of a department in a governmental agency, a partner in a firm, who violently attacked ordinary women and used their power to hide their acts, evade punishment, and continue to harm other women.
+At the same time, for journalists and for the socially-involved viewer of news broadcasts, Me Too was an effort to expose influential figures who used their power to hide their sexual violence and silence their victims (and as it will turn out, even to silence law enforcement officials and journalists investigating their acts).
+Thus, in the feminism that I will call here “classical feminism” and among those who believe in humanism, including myself, there was hope that this spontaneous reaction that started around celebrities would also reach anonymous violent people, like a manager of a hotel dining room, a head of a department in a governmental agency, a partner in a firm, who violently attacked ordinary women and used their power to hide their acts, evade punishment, and continue to harm other women.
 For classical feminism and for me as a humanist, Me Too was never about celebrities, but about providing courage to those who undergone acts defined in the law as offenses, removing from them the shame and fear, and exerting public pressure to make the legal systems punish the culprits and deter others.
-However, in addition to these two meanings of Me Too, as “scandals” and as classical feminism and humanism saw it, a third meaning has evolved from the very first days.
+However, in addition to these two meanings of Me Too, as “scandals” and as supporting law enforcement, a third meaning has evolved from the very first days.
 This was a completely different understanding of what kind of vessel Me Too is, and what it needs to achieve.
 Shortly after, this third sense would become what we all associate today with the words “me too.”

 For a particular faction in feminism, which was extremely small at the time, Me Too was from the very beginning a tool for implementing perceptions that re-define womanhood, manhood, sexuality – humanity – and not in a way that drives humanity toward a humanist vision.
 For them, Me Too was not primarily about providing support and encouraging law enforcement, but, a means of overt violence and intimidation for re-education, of all men and all women, as to what is a woman and what is a man, and what are the relations between them and their meaning – that is, what is human.
 Re-education for the purpose of creating a person who conforms with the beliefs of the group that I will refer to here as “the Gender Church”.